-1) NOTE regulatory proposal IPHC-2021-AM097-PropA1, which provides the Commission with the mortality and fishery limits framework within the IPHC Fishery Regulations: Mortality and Fishery Limits (Sect.
-5), for reference and population at AM097.
+1) NOTE regulatory proposal IPHC-2022-AM098-PropA1, which provides the Commission with an opportunity to recall the format of the IPHC Fishery Regulations: Mortality and Fishery Limits (Sect.
+5), which will be populated at the next Annual Meeting of the Commission.